oilandsugar/ritual-dust/content/craft/home-building.md

 +++
-title = "Home building"
-tags = ["craft", "notes", "sustainability"] date = "2020-11-03"
+title = "Resilient Home Building and Restoration" tags = ["craft", "notes", "sustainability", "building"] date = "2022-03-03"

-desc = "Approaches and techniques for sustainable and resilient home building" draft = true
+desc = "Approaches and techniques for sustainable and resilient home building and restoration, and some considerations and knowledge about the process" draft = true
 +++